WordPress is a great SEO friendly platform but for better search engine visibility you need to SEO optimize each and every page you publish online.

 From a publisher perspective, how can you create content that will make your readers (and search engines) happy?

-Take for example the post you are reading now, if you search Google for “How to SEO your wordpress posts”, you will get hundreds of pages that talk about the same topic, yet this post is unique and original.
+Take for example the post you are reading now, if you search Google for “On Page SEO WordPress”, you will get hundreds of pages that talk about the same topic, yet this post is unique and original.

-Websites that consistently publish long articles (more than 1500 words) have experienced more growth in organic traffic than websites who published shorter articles.
+Websites that consistently publish long articles (more than 1500 words) have experienced more growth in organic traffic than websites publishing shorter articles.

 What is the relationship between content and optimizing your WordPress posts and pages?